-Are you concerned about x-ray radiations?
-Read our article below for a better understanding of our digital dental x-rays in our upper mount Gravatt dental clinic.
+Are you concerned about X-ray radiation?
+Read our article below to understand better our digital dental X-rays in our upper mount Gravatt dental clinic.

 Are dental X-rays safe in Pure Dentistry?

 At Pure Dentistry, we use the latest technology.
-Our x-ray machine is very modern and provides half the radiation compared to other xray machines and provides a quality contrasted image.
+Our X-ray machine is very modern and provides half the radiation compared to other X-ray machines and provides a quality contrasted image.
 The dose received by our patients is indicated on the screen after each exposure.
-The technology used in our practice avoids risk of over exposing as well as unnecessary re-takes.
-Our digital x-ray is very safe and provides minimal exposure to adults, pregnant women and children.
+The technology used in our practice avoids the risk of over-exposing and unnecessary re-takes.
+Our digital X-ray is very safe and provides minimal exposure to adults, pregnant women and children.

 Why do we use digital dental radiography in Pure Dentistry?

 During your dental exam appointment, the dentist will do a visual inspection of your teeth and your gum.
-X-rays allow your dentist to see what’s happening under the surface and in between your teeth.
-Your tooth may look ok from the surface and yet it’s health is being compromised from the inside.
-Our xray machine provides sharp images from inside your tooth.
+X-rays allow your dentist to see what’s happening under the surface and between your teeth.
+Your tooth may look ok from the surface, yet its health is being compromised from the inside.
+Our x-ray machine provides sharp images from inside your tooth.
 It can also show any recurrent decay underneath old fillings.

 Dental X-rays, why do dentists need them?

-Many Dentists believe that x-rays are a necessary part of any dental treatment plan.
-Dental x-rays are used as a diagnostic tool to reveal hidden issues.
-X-rays are also used by your dentist as a preventative measure.
-When you do your six monthly check-ups and your dentist requests you to take x-rays they are trying to detect oral health issues before they turn into major dental issues.
+Many Dentists believe that X-rays are necessary for any dental treatment plan.
+Dental X-rays are used as a diagnostic tool to reveal hidden issues.
+Your dentist also uses X-rays as a preventative measure.
+When you do your six monthly check-ups and your dentist requests you to take x-rays, they are trying to detect oral health issues before they turn into major dental issues.

 What do dentists use dental X-rays for?